 What rules changes can we expect?

-This is a big mystery and there aren’t a lot of rumours floating around.
-The only real hint I have is that on an episode of How We Roll on Warhammer TV one of the designers mentioned that making wargear options free had been limiting, so we might see a return to weapon choices having variable points costs.
+No doubt there will be more to come.
+On an episode of How We Roll on Warhammer TV one of the designers mentioned that making wargear options free had been limiting, so we might see a return to weapon choices having variable points costs.

 What is going to happen to Chaos Daemons?